DigitalState/Platform/platform/documentation/environments/lab/index.md

 $ cd /etc/ansible/env/lab
 ```

-At this point, you have the platform container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.
+At this point, you have the platform container running on your local machine as a bare Linux Alpine system with Ansible pre-configured and ready to run playbooks.

-### 5. Configure the Ansible environment

-Configure the Ansible lab environment:

-> The lab environment uses the Ansible inventory file found [here](/platform/ansible/env/lab/inventory.yml) for its configurations.

-The [encryption.secret](https://github.com/DigitalState/Platform/blob/develop/platform/ansible/env/lab/vars/main.yml#L6) config needs to be set to a random, unique and secret 32 characters string.

-The [jwt.pass_phrase](https://github.com/DigitalState/Platform/blob/develop/platform/ansible/env/lab/vars/main.yml#L8) config needs to be set to the jwt key pass phrase defined at step #5.

-The [directory](https://github.com/DigitalState/Platform/blob/develop/platform/ansible/env/lab/vars/main.yml#L3) config needs to be set to the absolute path of the platform `app` directory.
-The value will vary depending on your local machine's operating system:

-**Windows**

-Under Docker for Windows with Hyper-V, the value should be equal to the Hyper-V mounted directory path.
-For example, if you have put the platform repository at `C:\Users\Demo\Platform`, then the directory config value should be `/c/Users/Demo/Platform/app`.

-**Mac**

-Under Docker for Mac, the value should simply be equal to the normal directory path, as long as you have shared the local `/Users` directory with the virtual machine.
-For example, if you have put the platform repository at `/Users/demo/platform`, then the directory config value should be `/Users/demo/platform/app`.

-**Linux**

-Under operating systems that supports Docker natively, the value should simply be equal to the normal directory path.
-For example, if you have put the platform repository at `/home/demo/platform`, then the directory config value should be `/home/demo/platform/app`.

-### 6. Add DNS entries to your host file
+### 5. Add DNS entries to your host file

-Add DNS entries to your host file:

-> The lab environment uses a local dns under *.lab.ds.

 Locate the host file on your local machine.